roxannekyr/Supermarket-customer-segmentation/README.md

 1. Exploratory Data Analysis
 - Full automated EDA function covering shape, dtypes, nulls, duplicates, value counts, and summary statistics
-- Correlation heatmap + pairplot revealed spherical cluster structure → justified KMeans as the right algorithm
+- Correlation heatmap and pairplot revealed spherical cluster structure that justified KMeans as the right algorithm being used
 - Age shows a -0.33 correlation with Spending Score (younger customers spend more); Gender correlation was negligible (-0.06)

 2. Preprocessing